-For obstetrics, rostered activities include attending birth suite (including overnight shifts), elective Caesarean section theatre lists, antenatal clinics and postnatal care.
-For gynaecology, rostered activities include gynaecology clinics (e.g. early pregnancy bleeding, abnormal uterine/menstrual bleeding), contraception clinic, gynaecology–oncology clinics (e.g. cervical colposcopy), gynaecological surgery (e.g. hysterectomy).
+For Obstetrics, rostered activities include attending birth suite (including overnight shifts), elective Caesarean section theatre lists, antenatal clinics and postnatal care.
+For Gynaecology, rostered activities include gynaecology clinics (e.g. early pregnancy bleeding, abnormal uterine/menstrual bleeding), contraception clinic, gynaecology–oncology clinics (e.g. cervical colposcopy) and gynaecological surgery (e.g. hysterectomy).

 As in year 3B, there is a 4C logbook with mandatory procedural skills to perform over the course of the rotation.4 In Women's Health, this includes performing speculum and vaginal exams, antenatal abdominal examinations, and observing births and surgeries.
 The Women's Health logbook is generally considered the most difficult to complete.